Alex2772/wayland_egl/README.md

 - Plasma 6.3.4
 - Scale factor 1.5
 - NVIDIA 570.133
+- Screenshot tool: Spectacle (use `Active Window` or `Select Window` to make a screenshot of this window, monitor/rectangle options are broken)

 For demonstration purposes, you can disable fractional scaling by setting `-DUSE_FRACTIONAL_SCALE_PROTOCOL=OFF` to observe bluriness on fractional scales.